bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Upgrading Installed Packages

-Now that our system is aware of what all software is available, and the most recent version numbers, it's now time for us to actually update the software.
+- our system is aware of what all software is available, and the most recent version numbers,
-`sudo apt-get upgrade`.
+- `sudo apt-get upgrade`.
-After a few seconds, you'll be presented with a list of everything that's going to change on your system.
+- you'll be presented with a list of everything that's going to change on your system.
-This early in setting up a new machine, you can be pretty safe in just accepting that the system is always making the best decisions for you.
+- when setting up a new machine, you can be pretty safe in just accepting that the system is always making the best decisions for you.
-Later on, when you actually have your web application running on this system, and it's serving your users.
-You're going to want to take more care in reviewing this list.
+- When running your web application, you want to take more care in reviewing this list.
-And testing everything in a non-production environment before performing similar operations on your production server.
+- test everything in a non-production environment before performing similar operations on your production server.

 ## Other Package Related Tasks